shamansir/rpd/docs/sections/toolkits.md

 ​
 ### Defining Channel Type
 ​
 Channel type defines the way data transformed or visualized (if ever accepted) when it gets to Inlet or Outlet.
-Not that simple, though — actually it can be accepted or transformed only by Inlet, since what comes from Outlet is decided by and encapsulated in Node and may not be controlled at all, but _incoming_ data, for safety, should pass the border-check before it gets to the Node.
+Not that simple, though — actually it can be accepted or transformed only by Inlet, since what comes from Outlet is decided by (and encapsulated in) Node and may not be controlled at all, as a private code, but _incoming_ data, for safety, should pass the border-check and customs before it gets to the Node.
 ​
-However, all these procedures are defined in one channel type, this way:
+Nonetheless, all these procedures are defined in one channel type, this way:
 ​
 ```javascript
 Rpd.channeltype('my/color', {